 You need data to do your job better.
 Business intelligence shortens the time you normally would spend on mining, merging and analysing data which allows you to obtain valuable intelligence about your business.
 The solution provides you with accurate real-time information presented in the form of charts, graphs, dashboards and maps which enable you to transform it into insights.
 Visualising data is a great way to better see and understand the state of your organisation.

 However, monitoring different aspects of your business requires different sets of data.
-What is more, that data may come from different sources.
+Furthermore, that data may come from different sources.
 Business intelligence enables you to decide which part of your business processes you want to analyse and what kind of information you want to obtain.
-Before you start using the tool, it is best to identify problems your business is facing and remember that business intelligence will not solve them for you.
+Before you start using the tool, it is best to identify the problems your business is facing and remember that business intelligence will not solve them for you.

 Benefits of business intelligence

-Things you can achieve by using business intelligence tools are key factors to business prosperity.
-Even though the results may not be visible at first, making data-driven decisions and thus improving inefficient business operations helps you to succeed in the long term.
+Using business intelligence tools can play a key part in achieving business prosperity.
+Even though the results may not be visible at first, making data-driven decisions and improving inefficient business operations helps you to succeed in the long term.
 The greatest benefits of business intelligence are:

-Tracking your sales, you can easily discover what your clients want and need from your company.
+Increased sales Tracking your sales, you can easily discover what your clients want and need from your company.
 What is even more important, you learn how you can address these needs to gain new customers and thus boost your sales.
-With business intelligence, you are able to analyse the reach of your advertisements, meet your audience and see what it is that you can improve.
+With business intelligence, you are able to analyse the reach of your advertisements, meet your audience and see what you can improve.

-Whether your company succeeds or not depends on your customers.
-However, their number is not the only factor you should be paying close attention to as their satisfaction is equally important.
-Sending out surveys to every customer is a great way to make sure you meet their expectations but analysing the answers is a highly time-consuming process.
+Improved customer service Whether your company succeeds or not depends on your customers.
+However, the number of customers is not the only factor you should be paying close attention to as their satisfaction is equally important.
+Sending out surveys to every customer is a great way to make sure you meet their expectations, but analysing the answers is a highly time-consuming process.
 A business intelligence tool does that automatically, enabling you to generate valuable reports and spot any responses with low scores.

-It is possible that you are wasting hours of your work on business operations which do not provide your company with expected results.
+More efficient operations It is possible that you are wasting time on business operations which do not provide your company with expected results.
 Analysing the internal workflow, you become capable of noticing every opportunity you might be missing.
-There is no need to measure the productivity of your team or your own basing it on your gut feeling when accurate data has all the answers you need.
+There is no need to measure the productivity of your team when accurate data has all the answers you need.

 How to succeed with business intelligence